2025 Singaporean general election: Progress Singapore Party

-In a walkabout at West Coast GRC in January 2024, Tan reaffirmed his plan to contest in the next election.
-He anticipated a redrawing of West Coast GRC's electoral boundaries, describing the constituency as "too big".
-In the next CEC election on 20 March 2025, Tan, Poa and Leong were re-elected into the CEC along with six first-time members.
-The party also confirmed their intention to contest in Chua Chu Kang GRC and West Coast–Jurong West GRC, among other constituencies, but did not disclose who would stand in the election.
+During a West Coast GRC walkabout in January 2024, Tan reaffirmed that he intended to contest in the 2025 general election.
+He anticipated a redrawing of the constituency's electoral boundaries, describing it as "too big".
+In the subsequent CEC election on 20 March 2025, Tan, Poa, and Leong were re-elected into the CEC alongside six first-time members.
+The party also confirmed its intention to contest Chua Chu Kang GRC and West Coast–Jurong West GRC, among other constituencies, but did not disclose its lists of candidates.
 On 26 March, Leong was reinstated as secretary-general.
-On 20 April, the PSP confirmed that Tan, Leong and Poa would contest in West Coast–Jurong West GRC.
-Political analyst Felix Tan believed that the leadership change would not sway voters, citing existing trust in the party's core leadership and the likely insignificance of Leong's past POFMA incident.
-However, Chong Ja Ian, an associate professor at the National University of Singapore (NUS), raised concerns about the frequency of leadership changes, suggesting it could undermine the party's perceived stability.
-However, he also posited that Leong's reinstatement might signal the party's preference for his more vocal leadership style over Poa's.
+On 20 April, the PSP confirmed that Tan, Poa, and Leong would contest West Coast–Jurong West GRC.
+Political analyst Felix Tan believed that the leadership change would not sway voters.
+However, Chong Ja Ian, an associate professor at the National University of Singapore (NUS), raised concerns about the frequency of leadership changes, suggesting that it could undermine the party's perceived stability.

 Altercations with PAP volunteers

-On 4 January, PSP and PAP volunteers were involved in altercations during their walkabouts in Chua Chu Kang GRC, starting from an HDB estate in Low Yen Ling's Bukit Gombak division.
-PSP treasurer Sri Nallakaruppan claimed that PAP volunteers followed PSP volunteers who were distributing flyers.
+On 4 January, PSP and PAP volunteers engaged in altercations during walkabouts in Chua Chu Kang GRC, starting from a Housing and Development Board (HDB) estate in the Bukit Gombak division represented by Low Yen Ling.
+PSP treasurer Sri Nallakaruppan claimed that PAP volunteers had followed PSP volunteers while the latter were distributing flyers.
 When asked to conduct their outreach elsewhere, the PAP volunteers allegedly asserted that the area was "their territory".
-Low counteralleged that the PSP volunteers started the altercations, and PAP volunteer Azman Ibrahim released two videos documenting "aggressive behaviour" by the PSP volunteers against him.
+Low countered by accusing the PSP volunteers of starting the altercations, and PAP volunteer Azman Ibrahim released two videos documenting "aggressive behaviour" by the PSP volunteers against him.
 Tan stated that he found no evidence of such behaviour, only subtitles in the videos alleging it.
-He later told on the media on 12 January that PSP members had to adhere to the party's code of conduct, and confirmed that neither party's volunteers were physically harmed.
+He later told on the media on 12 January that PSP members had to adhere to the party's code of conduct, and confirmed that volunteers from neither party were physically harmed.

-Police investigations ended on 29 August, with action being taken against neither party; it was also announced that neither the police nor the Attorney-General's Chambers had chose to disclose the investigation findings to the public.
-The PSP stated that it respected the decision, but called the non-disclosure of the probe "questionable".
+On 30 April, after the PSP urged for the release of police findings on the incident, Poa criticised the lack of transparency surrounding said incidents, terming it "Gombakgate".
+Police investigations ended on 29 August without action; neither the police nor the Attorney-General's Chambers chose to disclose the investigation findings to the public.
+The PSP stated that it respected the decision, but called the non-disclosure "questionable".
 The party also pledged not to repeat the incident, and affirmed its continued support to political opposition.